workindia/Applozic-Android-SDK/README.md

 };

-pushNotificationTask = new PushNotificationTask(registrationId, listener, mActivity);
+pushNotificationTask = new PushNotificationTask(registrationToken, listener, mActivity);
 pushNotificationTask.execute((Void) null);
 }
 ```

- **2.** At the place where you are getting the GCM registration id in your app.
+ **2.** At the place where you are getting the GCM registration token in your app.

  ```
  if (MobiComUserPreference.getInstance(this).isRegistered()) {
-      new RegisterUserClientService(this).updatePushNotificationId(registrationId);
+      new RegisterUserClientService(this).updatePushNotificationId(registrationToken);
  }
 ```